Published On: May 20 2013 10:42:10 PM CDTUpdated On: May 21 2016 01:00:00 AM CDT

 2008: Lou Pearlman, the one-time manager of the boy bands Backstreet Boys and 'N Sync, is sentenced to 25 years in prison on four federal charges in connection with a Ponzi scheme that defrauded investors out of $300 million.
 Pearlman had pleaded guilty to one count each of money laundering and using false statements in a bankruptcy proceeding, and two counts of conspiracy.

-2005: The tallest roller coaster in the world, Kingda Ka opens at Six Flags Great Adventure in Jackson, New Jersey.
+2005: Kingda Ka, the tallest roller coaster in the world, opens at Six Flags Great Adventure in Jackson, New Jersey.
 The train, which is launched by a hydraulic launch mechanism to 128 miles per hour in 3.5 seconds, reaches a peak height of 456 feet.

 2003: An earthquake hits northern Algeria, killing more than 2,000 people and injuring more than 10,000.